-Launched in 2013, the Urban Scholars Initiative (USI).
-Launched in 2013, the program supports the financial, academic, and emotional needs of young adults, most of whom are the first in their families to go to college.
+Launched in 2013, the Urban Scholars Initiative (USI), supports the financial, academic, and emotional needs of young adults, most of whom are the first in their families to go to college.
 At Lesley University, we believe that potential is not defined by one's socioeconomic status.

-Urban Scholars Initiative provides tuition assistance, tutoring, and mentoring to enable low-income students to graduate from college with modest or no loan debt.
-To identify talented students, we’ve partnered with nonprofit organizations that prepare low-income students for the demands of higher education.
+The Urban Scholars Initiative provides tuition assistance, tutoring, and mentoring to enable our scholars to graduate from college with modest or no loan debt.
+In order to identify talented students, we have partnered with non-profit organizations that prepare low-income students for the demands of higher education.

 A Social Justice Mission

 At its core, the Urban Scholars Initiative has a social justice mission.
-We want to close the education gap between low-income students and their higher-income peers.
-By helping these extraordinary students achieve their dream, we’re expanding Lesley’s outreach and transforming lives.
+We want to close the education gap for the students we serve.
+By empowering these extraordinary students to achieve their dream, we are expanding Lesley’s outreach and transforming lives.
 Urban Scholars Initiative Benefits Students accepted into the program receive financial, academic, and emotional support to meet the demands of college.

 Urban Scholars Initiative Benefits